jsindy/glusterfs-gce/README.md

 $ git clone https://github.com/rimusz/glusterfs-gce
 $ cd glusterfs-gce/cluster
 ````
-* Edit the `cluster/settings` file and set `PROJECT, REGION and ZONES`, the rest of settings in this file are probably fine, but can be adjusted if need be.
+* Edit the `cluster/settings` file and set `PROJECT, REGION, ZONES, SIZE and BOOTDISK_SIZE`, the rest of settings in this file are probably fine, but can be adjusted if need be.

 ### Bootstrap the cluster
 ```